 NEHA PATNAIK / ICELAND, TRAVEL TIPS / 1st DECEMBER, 2019

-Planning a trip to Iceland and worrying about the costs?
 In this blog post on our Iceland travel budget for one week, we write about all our costs for a one week trip to Iceland plus tips that you can adopt to cut down your costs.
+Read on to find out the best ways to save money in Iceland.

 As usual, this blog post is a product of my love for travelling and writing.
 It is not sponsored in any way and all opinions expressed are my own.